Table of Contents

 What is chronic obstructive pulmonary disease (COPD)?

 Chronic obstructive pulmonary disease (COPD) is a lung disease.
 COPD makes it hard to breathe.
 The disease gets progressively worse over time if not treated early.
 Most people who have COPD have one or two related lung illnesses.
 These illnesses are chronic bronchitis and emphysema.
 If you have chronic bronchitis, the airways in your lungs become red, swollen, and full of mucus (a thick, stretchy substance in your throat).
-The mucus makes it hard to breath.
+The mucus makes it hard to breathe.
 If you have emphysema, you have difficulty getting oxygen into your blood and carbon dioxide out of it.
-That’s what makes it more difficult to exhale (breath out).
+That’s what makes it more difficult to exhale (breathe out).

 Symptoms of COPD

 COPD can cause a variety of symptoms, including:

 - Shortness of breath, especially during physical activity.